 AA Simply Miles

-I recently joined the Simply Miles program, so I’m still learning how it works.
+I recently joined the Simply Miles program and am still learning how it works.
 The program earns travelers points via online and in-person purchases made with a credit or debit card linked to the account, similar to the AAdvantage Dining program.
 However, before making a purchase, the offer must be activated on Simply Miles.

-I find that this program requires more effort than the others, as you need to log in periodically to view and activate offers, and also remember when they expire.
+I find this program requires more effort than the others because you need to log in periodically to view and activate offers, and also remember when they expire.
 And most offers can be redeemed only once per activation, so if you make multiple purchases at a store, only one will count toward award miles and loyalty points.
-I suggest opting in to receive emails when new offers are available, since that simplifies the process.
+I suggest opting in to receive emails about new offers, as this simplifies the process.

 Currently, enrollment in the program is only possible with a Mastercard.